jgci2000/bachelor-project/README.md

 * Benchmark and validade computations in the cluster
 * Explore shuffle and skip effects trough 10 simulations of each (L16_SS R1E4)

+## Week 7:
+* makefiles and generate folder to write results to
+* Script for shuffle_skip analysis
+* Study the effects of the shuffle and skip

 # TODO
 ## Important